singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 #### 4. Partials
 Punch handles partials like most other static site generators and when you do the initial setup, punch includes both a header and a footer partial file.

-We'll basically use these with a few small amendments and the result is below.
+We'll basically use these with a few small amendments and the results are below.

 The `_header.mustache` file: